 - often fever

-A long lasting bronchitis may become chronic.
-In those cases, the bronchi are constantly infected and irritated.
-The lung function gradually deteriorates and, in worst case scenarios, emphysema sets in and causes damages to the pulmonary alveoli.
+A long-lasting acute bronchitis may become chronic if it persists for more than a few weeks.
+In those cases, the bronchi are almost constantly infected or irritated.
+The lung function gradually deteriorates and, in worst case scenarios, you may begin to develop the other form of COPD known as emphysema sets which causes damages to the pulmonary alveoli.
+Emphysema is characterized by other symptoms including blue/gray fingernails and feeling less alert.

-The main cause of chronic bronchitis is smoking.
-The mucous membrane becomes more productive than normal, leading to feelings of anxiety and extensive coughing.
+The main cause of chronic bronchitis is smoking as the mucous membrane become more productive than normal, leading to feelings of anxiety and extensive coughing as the phlegm accumulates.

-- coughing fits, especially in the morning, with temperature changes or during physical effort
+- coughing fits, especially in the morning, with temperature changes or with physical exertion

-There is a few differences between acute and chronic bronchitis.
+There are a few differences between acute and chronic bronchitis.

 The second difference is the cause.
-With acute bronchitis, the infection of the bronchi develops after a cold or the flu.
-Chronic bronchitis may be caused by a virus or bacteria, but is mostly caused by smoking.
+With acute bronchitis, the infection of the bronchi develops after a cold or the flu, while chronic bronchitis may be caused by environmental factors such as exposure to particulate matter,, but is caused by smoking in over 90% of cases.

-Yes and no. It depends on the cause of the bronchitis.
-If the bronchitis is caused by air pollution, inhaled smoke or an allergy, it is not contagious; the bronchi were not infected by bacteria or virus.
+Yes and no as it depends on the cause of the bronchitis.
+If the bronchitis is caused by air pollution, inhaled smoke or an allergy, it is not contagious; the bronchi were not compromised by pathogens.

 With bronchitis caused by a viral or bacterial infection, there is a chance of passing it on to others, through coughing.

-Someone with a good immune system will not feel any discomfort nor become infected.
-However, people with diminished resistance may become infected.
+Someone with a healthy immune system may not feel any discomfort nor become infected.
+However, people with weakened resistance may become infected as their body struggles to manage a battle with the pathogen and control the inflammation all at once.

-Chronic bronchitis or COPD is a serious disease which requires medical supervision.
-Consult a doctor, especially if you are experiencing chest pain, if breathing or coughing is very painful or if you cough up blood or rust-coloured mucus.
-During your doctor consultation, you can choose a natural treatment if you wish.
-The extra mucus is often a problem.
+Chronic bronchitis or COPD is a serious progressive and degenerative disease which requires medical supervision.
+Consult a doctor, especially if you are experiencing chest pain, if breathing or coughing is painful or if you cough up blood or rust-coloured mucus.
+During your consultation, you can discuss a natural treatment if you wish to augment treatment of your symptoms as the extra mucus is often the main complaint.

 A physiotherapist can teach you a breathing technique to get rid of superfluous mucus.
 This technique is called Forced Expiration Technique (F.E.T.).
-In a number of cases, tapping is necessary: by tapping on the chest, the mucus can be coughed up more easily.
+In a number of cases, tapping is necessary to help dislodge the mucus adhering to the walls of the respiratory tract meaning the mucus can be expectorated more easily.

-A doctor can assess if recovery necessitates an antibiotic treatment.
+A doctor can assess if recovery necessitates antibiotic treatment when it is determined to be a bacterial cause.
 In case of anxiety, your doctor may prescribe bronchodilators.

 The most important tips with bronchitis are: